R-bjorn/Ephemeral-Survivor-Horror-Game/README.md

 > **Options** : This button will direct the player to move to a different UI scene where player can get the knowledge of how to move the character and other options that are connected to the game and player.
 >
 > **Exit** : Clicking exit quits the game.

-### Levels: (Not fully designed yet)
-> - Level 1: Urban setting with abandoned buildings, cars, and other debris.
-Player has to collect the first piece of the antidote from a research center.
-> - Level 2: Rural setting with forests and farmland.
-Player has to collect the second piece of the antidote from a farm where the virus originated.
-> - Level 3: Industrial setting with factories and warehouses.
-Player has to collect the final piece of the antidote from a secret lab hidden within a factory.

 #### Procedural Rules for Generating Levels:
 > - Each level will be designed to be challenging and immersive, with unique objectives and environments.